nov3mb3r/pysonde/README.md

 # pysonde
-Ionogram Data Fetcher + Ham Band Advisor

-**pysonde** fetches real-time ionospheric data from the DIAS Ionostream API and provides amateur radio band recommendations based on MUF, foF2 (NVIS), and fmin values for DX planning and propagation forecasting!
+Fetches real-time ionospheric data from the DIAS Ionostream API and provides amateur radio band recommendations based on MUF (Maximu Usable Frequency), foF2 (Critical frequency-NVIS), and fmin values for DX planning and propagation forecasting!

 ## How It Works
 - Queries DIAS Ionostream API for ionogram scaled auto-observations (SAO)